By Cat, Feb 4, 2019; updated Feb 8, 2019, Dec 29, 2019 (image from Organic Consumer’s Association, used with permission)

 Easy Health Options (8) recommends first doing a pre-detox of your intestines using Miralax to create liquid stools.
 They also recommend sweating in a sauna, and doing a liver detox with specific herbs and supplements.

 A veggie-juice fast such as that offered by Wellness Education Center (WEC) in Kalispell helps with many different detox needs; I would recommend doing this glycine detox along with the WEC fast (add glycine powder to the juices).
+See also my Veggie-Juice Fast Menu for more about this fast.

 Bonuses with increasing glycine intake: